maxsolomonhenry/lucidkaraoke/README.md

 # AI-Driven Product Ownership: A Thought Experiment

-The idea of accelerating audio product development with AI has stuck in my mind since our interview.
+The idea of accelerating audio product development with AI has stuck in my mind since our discussion.
 It's an fascinating puzzle with huge potential gains and challenging sub-problems.

 I've prepared a few thoughts below on how I might approach this problem.